Zoonotic Diseases & Human Health: An Overview of Transmission and Global Impact

 What are zoonotic diseases?

 Zoonotic diseases are infections that can spread between animals and humans.
-They are caused by pathogens such as viruses, bacteria, parasites, or fungi.
+They are caused by viruses, bacteria, parasites, or fungi.

-Transmission may occur through direct contact with infected animals, contaminated food or water, insect bites, or exposure to animal waste.
+They spread through direct contact, contaminated food or water, insect bites, or exposure to animal waste.

 Are all infectious diseases zoonotic?

-No. Some infectious diseases spread only between humans.
-Zoonotic diseases specifically involve transmission between animals and humans.
+No. Some diseases spread only between humans, while zoonotic diseases involve animal-to-human transmission.

 Can zoonotic diseases be prevented?

-Many zoonotic risks can be reduced through hygiene practices, food safety standards, wildlife monitoring, and vaccination programs in animals where appropriate.
+Prevention includes hygiene practices, food safety, wildlife monitoring, and vaccination programs in animals where applicable.

 Key Insights on Future Public Health Preparedness